Évry, Essonne: Religion

 There is also a very strong presence of Jehovah's Witnesses in Évry, with a new Kingdom Hall on the Route Nationale 7 nearly opposite the pagoda.

 The Grand Mosque of Évry with its 5,525 m2 is one of the largest in Europe, and is of Moroccan architecture.
-The minaret is 25m tall.
-It has a large prayer room and can accommodate a total of 5.000 people. Évry is a "multicultural" community, yet problems rarely arise.
+The minaret is 25 m tall.
+It has a large prayer room and can accommodate a total of 5.000 people.
 The construction of the mosque was mostly funded by King Fahd of Saudi Arabia and the interior decoration by the Moroccan king Hassan II.
 The total cost was €6.8 million.
 Although the true story of the kidnapping and death of Ben Barka is still a mystery, many people believe he is buried either under the mosque or in the nearby forest of La Garenne.

-The Pagoda Khanh-Anh will be the largest Buddhist temple in Europe (3,287 m2) and will accommodate 1,500 people.
+The Khanh-Anh Pagoda completed in 2015 is the largest Buddhist temple in Europe (3,287 m2) and can accommodate 1,500 people.
 The initial cost was estimated at €7.6 million, mostly funded by the Vietnamese community, but is expected to have doubled by the end of the construction.
 Work began in 1996 and is yet to be completed.
 The statue of Buddha, 4 metres tall and weighing 5 tons, arrived from Thailand on 20 October 2002.
 The pagoda will be the headquarters of the European Buddhist Congregation and will be a training school for future monks and nuns.
 The Dalai Lama consecrated the edifice on 12 August 2008.
 He made a speech in English which was translated by interpreters into French and Vietnamese.
 1,500 adepts were admitted into the grounds coming from as far away as Canada, but only 500 visitors watched the ceremony on a giant screen erected in the nearby park.